smartcontractkit/documentation/docs/Node Operators/fluxaggregator-uses.md

---
+---
-layout: node.liquid
+layout: nodes.liquid
 date: Last Modified
 title: "FluxAggregator Uses"
-permalink: "fluxaggregator-uses"
+permalink: "docs/fluxaggregator-uses/"
 hidden: false
 ---
 This page outlines the uses of the FluxAggregator contract for the node operators that feed data into it.